-Additionally, Companies House is responsible for examining, storing, and updating company information, including annual filings such annual accounts and confirmation statements.
-Companies House makes this data available to the public, removing non-compliant companies from the register, and prosecuting directors.
+Additionally, Companies House is responsible for examining, storing, and updating company information, including statutory filings such as annual accounts and confirmation statements.
+Companies House makes this data available to the public, removes non-compliant companies from the register, and prosecutes directors who fail in their statutory duties.

 Companies House jurisdictions and locations